Nelvana: Nelvana

+Nelvana was founded by Hirsh, Loubert, and Smith in 1971.
+Hirsh recalls:

-Soon after they saw a collection of local comic books from the 1940s and acquired the ownership rights.
-In turn, they made a half-hour television documentary for the CBC focusing on Canadian comics.
-Their two-year traveling tour of the art from the National Gallery of Canada, "Comic Art Traditions in Canada, 1941–45", gave locals a chance to revisit the country's past heritage in that field.
+They bought ownership rights to a collection of local comic books from the 1940s and then produced a half-hour television documentary focused on Canadian comics for the Canadian Broadcasting Corporation (CBC).
+Their two-year travelling tour of the art from the National Gallery of Canada, "Comic Art Traditions in Canada, 1941–45", gave locals a chance to revisit the country's past heritage in that field.
 Meanwhile, Hirsh and Loubert collaborated on a related primer from Peter Martin and Associates, The Great Canadian Comic Books.
-Amid all this success, Hirsh, Loubert and Smith named their new enterprise Nelvana—after a Canadian comic book superheroine from World War II, Nelvana of the Northern Lights, who was one of the characters in the Canadian Whites canon.
+During this time the new company was named Nelvana after World War II-era Canadian comic book superheroine Nelvana of the Northern Lights.

 A derelict apartment in downtown Toronto served as the company's first building, and a homemade wooden stand mounted over a toilet was among its first camera equipment.
 "To create zooms," Hirsh recalled of his early experience with this machine, "we would pile up phone books under the art work."
 During their first year and a half, the trio lived off a superfluous Chargex credit card that Loubert received at university, spending up to C$7,500 on it before they reclaimed double that cost as their first ever transaction.
 Under those conditions, Nelvana was involved in the production of documentaries and live-action films during the early 1970s.
 In the area of part-time animation work, they made ten C$1,500 fillers for the CBC.